seinecle/codapps/docs/generated-html/subdir/assembled adocs_temp_slides.md

 Now that we have NetBeans installed, let’s add the Codename One plugin.

-== 2.
-Adding the plugin "Codename One" to NetBeans

 - Open NetBeans.
 In the menu, select Tools -> Plugins.
 - In the windows opening, select “Available plugins”.